HOW TO GET MY SCRAM BRACELET OFF

 • Make an inquiry if you have had contact with a prohibited person or place;

 • Acted in a responsible manner that demonstrates your respect for the court system.
-(For example, retained an attorney, registered for a DUI course if appropriate, or participated in an alcohol / substance abuse evaluation at the direction of your lawyer.)
+(For example, retain an attorney, register for a DUI course if appropriate, or participate in an alcohol / substance abuse evaluation at the direction of your lawyer.)

 • Consider any special aspects of your occupation that could be adversely impacted by having to wear the Scram device.